BY CORINA SAHLIN

 In Germany, communities in the south celebrate Viehaufzug by decorating their cows with flowers and huge bells.
 The villagers then accompany the cows into the mountains where the animals gorge themselves with fresh grass and herbs all summer and fall.
 Cheesemakers live in mountain huts where they make cheese with this wonderful milk.
 When real cheese connoisseurs eat this raw cheese, they can tell what the animals ate.
 Real milk contains natural flora that are great for making raw cheese.

 Raw milk safety: When you deal with raw milk, cleanliness is extremely important.
 I keep my animals in tiptop shape.
 They are healthy, happy, and clean.
-I wash their teats with homemade teat wipes before milking, and afterwards, the teats get an iodine dip.
+I wash their teats with teat wipes before milking, and afterwards, the teats get an iodine dip.

 I milk into a scrupulously clean stainless steel pail and immediately strain the milk through a milk filter into clean Mason jars.
 The filled and closed jars then go straight into the fridge in a pot filled with ice water so the milk cools down quickly.